Bw3ll/ssdeep-windows-32_64/README.md

 ssdeep by Jesse Kornblum (http://ssdeep.sourceforge.net).
 Inspired by python-ssdeep (https://github.com/DinoTools/python-ssdeep).

 This is a minor fork of Jeese's work to correct some minor issues for compatibility with SHAREM.
-SHAREM was developed using Jesse's, and if it works, it works - but in some installs, there were some minor changes that needed to be made dealing with the library six.
+SHAREM was developed using Jesse's, and if it works, it works - but in some installs, there were some extremely minor changes that needed to be made dealing with the library six.